-CrossFit founder jokes about George Floyd as Reebok, gyms drop the brand
+CrossFit founder retires amid consumer demands for corporate action against racism

 “It was just completely tone-deaf and showed … they are just completely disinterested in black lives, and listening and learning,” he said.
 Hurndon noted that by the time the tweet was sent, his gym had already decided to unaffiliate with CrossFit and had sent the company a letter to that effect hours earlier.

-Stone described Glassman’s tweet as “incendiary,” and said: “I think his remarks were flippant, and they lacked respect for black Americans.
-I think it was especially insulting to the memory of George Floyd.”

-Another gym that decided to stop paying for the CrossFit brand even before Glassman’s tweet was Portland’s Intrepid Athletics, which said Friday that the company’s “recent silence over Black Lives Matter, despite numerous requests to use their platform to make a difference, is unacceptable.”
-The gym pledged to use the money it would have spent on its annual affiliation fee instead on “scholarships and donations to local organizations actively doing work to dismantle systemic racism.”

-As with Hurndon, Intrepid Athletics pointed to a blog post published last week by Alyssa Royse, the owner of Seattle’s Rocket CrossFit and an influential figure in the community, as a catalyst to their decisions to drop the brand.
+In a blog post published last week, Alyssa Royse, the owner of Seattle’s Rocket CrossFit and an influential figure in the community,

-Royse shared a letter she sent this month to Glassman and another top executive at CrossFit, Brian Mulvaney, in which she warned the company that it was potentially damaging its brand and alienating affiliates with social-media posts that referred to the coronavirus pandemic in cringeworthy ways, as well as with its silence on the Floyd killing.
+shared a letter she sent to Glassman and another top executive at CrossFit, Brian Mulvaney, in which she warned the company that it was potentially damaging its brand and alienating affiliates with social-media posts that referred to the coronavirus pandemic in cringeworthy ways, as well as with its silence on the Floyd killing.

-In her post, Royse also shared an image of an email she got in response from Glassman, who began it by saying, “I sincerely believe the quarantine has adversely affected your mental health.”
+Royse also shared an image of an email she got in response from Glassman, who began it by saying, “I sincerely believe the quarantine has adversely affected your mental health.”

 “You’re doing your best to brand us as racist and you know it’s [expletive],” Glassman wrote, according to the image in Royse’s post.
-“That makes you a really [expletive] person.
-Do you understand that?

-“You’ve let your politics warp you into something that strikes me as wrong to the point of being evil.”

-Glassman ended his email by telling Royse, “I am ashamed of you.”
+Anthony Johndrow, an adviser on corporate reputation issues, said he’s been getting a lot of questions from companies about what they should do after they make a statement in support of the protests.

+"It’s imperative — yes — they need to be ready to act, but the next step has got to be listening.
+These companies are for the most part run by people who are not black Americans,” he said.
+“They need to listen to black Americans, they need to understand what’s expected of them.”